Three Billboards Outside Ebbing, Missouri

 This is his third outing as director and writer after In Bruges and Seven Psychopaths, both of which are fantastic if you have not seen them.
 He has got the idea of "dark comedy" down to a science.
 He is able to intertwine great comedic elements into a story that you would not think to laugh in as shown in those films and this film is no different.
 There is a scene in this film that involves Crips and Bloods that is beyond fantastic and that is not the only moment in this film.
 This script does not hold back and shows what life potentially would be in a small town in Missouri.
 There are words that are not politically correct being used along with a complete disregard towards rules.
 This world is not an easy place to live in and from the outside looking in, you don't know who is a villain and who is a hero.
 This is all due to McDonagh'sscript.

 This film's characters is the biggest strength as it shows how life has been rough to all of them.
 None of them really have a totally good thing going for them.
-They are all respectively angry at their own situations and to go in to them specifically would be spoiler territory.
-As usual, Harrelson does great in the dramatic role and Rockwell's character arc of Dixon is good to see but the star of the film is McDormand as Mildred.
+They are all respectively angry at their own situations and to go into them specifically would be spoiler territory.
+As usual, Harrelson does great in the dramatic role and Rockwell's is well done but the star of the film is McDormand as Mildred.
 She is able to take McDonagh's script and make it her own.
 Mildred does not hold back but you understand her as someone dealing with grief.
 You really see her pain one specific moment that involves her son and a fire.
-It is heartbreaking to say the least.
+It is heartbreaking, to say the least.
 This is perhaps her best role since Fargo.
 You see every single emotion running through her from sadness to anger to happiness and McDormand is absolutely fantastic.
 She does one of the best performances of the year in this role as there were many moments that were deserving of an applause.

 Rating: 4.0/5.0 bowties